 Born in 1969 in Ukraine, Oksana graduated from the M.B.
-Grekov Odessa State Art School in 1992.
-Already an established artist, in 2003 she earned a Bachelor of Philosophy from Odessa State University.
-The artist boldly emerged in the 1990s by contributing to the revival of painting in the decade and later investigating relational art and scientific art practices.
-Oksana is currently working on a Ph.D. thesis focused on the way social media and the latest developments in digital technology allow users to co-create art.
+Grekov Odessa State Art School in 1992, in 2003 she earned a Bachelor of Philosophy from Odessa State University.
+The artist is currently working on a Ph.D. thesis focused on the way social media and the latest developments in digital technology allow users to co-create art.

-Highlights of Oksana’s work include the “Post–vs-Proto-Renaissance” project (a prototype of the “Altarpiece of Nations” installation) presented at the 54th Venice Biennale in 2011.
-The following year, the artist participated in the Collateral Events program of the 55th Venice Biennale with the "Quantum Prayer" project in the "Glasstress 2013" group exhibition.
-In 2012, Oksana won the Independent Critics Prize at the 65th Locarno International Film Festival.
+Highlights of Oksana’s work include the “Post–vs-Proto-Renaissance” project (a prototype of the “Altar of Nations” installation) presented at the 54th Venice Biennale in 2011.
+At the following 55th Venice biennale the artist participated in the Collateral Events program of the with the "Quantum Prayer" project in the "Glasstress 2013" group exhibition.
+In 2012 Oksana won the Independent Critics Prize at the 65th Locarno International Film Festival.